-Particularly in light of the experience gained with international regulatory approaches, as well as the broad-based reach of the liberalization movement, a new realism has characterized the efforts of the international tradeunion movement over the past decade.
+Particularly in light of the experience gained with international regulatory approaches, as well as the broad based reach of the liberalization movement, a new realism has characterized the efforts of the international trade-union movement over the past decade.
 One important manifestation of this has been a refocusing on efforts at the regional level.
-Developments in Western Europe-in the face of corporate restructuring to meet the opportunities of the enlarged Single Market and widespread efforts at policy harmonization-have placed great pressures on traditional industrial relations practices.
+Developments in Western Europe - in the face of corporate restructuring to meet the opportunities of the enlarged Single Market and widespread efforts at policy harmonization - have placed great pressures on traditional industrial relations practices.
 That region has also seen the most innovatory responses from trade unions.
 In many respects, they represent a coming together of the two main approaches described earlier.
 During the 1980s, European voluntary works councils were established in a number of TNCs.
-Although largely informational, in some cases they have begun to take a more substantive consultative role.
-These initiatives at the corporate level have been complemented by legislative efforts through the European Union to extend information and consultation procedures in TNCs established in the European Union, most importantly, through a draft Directive on the formation of European Work Councils (box 2).
-If and when this Directive is implemented, perhaps as many as 1,000 Councils may be established.
-Although a purely regional initiative, the Directive is likely to have relevance beyond the European Union.
+Although largely informational, in some cases they have been complemented by legislative efforts through the European Union to extend information and consultation procedures in TNCs established in the European Union, most importantly, through a draft Directive on the formation of European Work Councils (box 2).
+If and when this